 Now in that Realm of Monster’s scene of the Moana movie, with the giant crab, the lights go out and there’s this blacklight part where all the bio-luminescent algae is glowing, along with Tomatoa’s giant teeth and eyes.
 That’s the inspiration for this Tomatoa Party…

 I really love the new Lightbox Glow from Heidi Swapp.
 It is a blacklight version of her awesome Lightbox marquee sign, which I’ve had on my entry table for a while.
 As soon as I saw the blacklight Lightbox, I knew I had to have it — I’m big fan of blacklights.
-I also included in the Tomatoa Party Printables kit a free printable art print of this quote, plus my other favorite Tomatoa quote, “I’m Beautiful Baby!”
-If you want me to email you the Tomatoa free printables just fill out the form below.
+I also included in the Tomatoa Party Printables Pack a free printable art print of this quote, plus my other favorite Tomatoa quote, “I’m Beautiful Baby!”
+If you want the Tomatoa free printables just fill out the form at the end of this post.

 We couldn’t have a Tomatoa Party without inviting the giant crab himself.
 I spent weeks racking my brain for ideas on how to bring Tomatoa to life.
 First I tried to create a mini version of Tomatoa using a purple paper lantern as the body, with a paper plate back covered in shells and random things, all spray painted gold.
 The crab mittens started out as hands for this Tomatoa project, but I couldn’t get the crab to hold together.
 The gold, shell-covered, paper plate was incredibly cool looking, but it was just too heavy and wouldn’t stay put.
 The best part were the big eyes I’d made from styrofoam balls, and it was those that stuck in my head as I pondered what else I could do.